Taucher2003/Appenders/README.md

 ## ⚙ Configuration

 <details>
-<summary>Logback</summary>
+<summary>Logback Discord</summary>

 You need to create a new appender in your `logback.xml` configuration. \
-As class, you can choose between `com.github.taucher2003.appender.logback.discord.BotAppender` and `com.github.taucher2003.appender.logback.discord.WebhookAppender`.
+As class, you can choose between `com.github.taucher2003.appender.logback.discord.LogbackBotAppender` and `com.github.taucher2003.appender.logback.discord.LogbackWebhookAppender`.

 The BotAppender requires the two settings `token` and `channelId`. \
 The WebhookAppender however, just requires the `url` setting.